uni-medical/SAM-Med3D/readme.md

 - work_dir: results folder for log and ckpt
 - multi_gpu: use multiple GPU with DDP
 - gpu_ids: set gpu ids used for training
+- batch_size: batch size for each GPU
 - num_epochs: number of epoches
-- batch_size: batch size for training
 - lr: learning rate for training